padeir0/anu/readme.md

 *assignable* to the return type of the procedure.
 The output type of this expression is `void`.

-Note that the following procedure is valid since it's supposed return type `void | int` gets canonicalized to `int`:
+Note that the following procedures are invalid since return has type `void`, which is not assignable to `int`:

 ```
 proc F[] int do
   return 1;

+proc G[] int do
+  begin
+    return 1;
+  end
 ```

 ### Let <a name="let"/>